 Students can start their career advancement early on during the Master’s in Sustainable Cities by working with external partners in semester projects, carried out in cooperation with authorities, companies, NGOs, etc. They are challenged to work on real-life problems and find cost-effective long-term solutions.
+The master includes a 4 month internship in a company or organization in Denmark or abroad.

 Examples of job titles graduates for this engineering Master can pursue include: